Ruth Tatlow: Education and career

-Her second monograph Bach’s Numbers: Compositional Proportion and Significance (Cambridge University Press, 2015), was awarded Choice ‘Outstanding Academic Title 2016’.
-Her source-based research has raised the awareness of parallel techniques commonly used in the creative arts in Bach’s time, notably the poetical paragram (Bach and the Riddle), the acrostic, inventive use of number and musical alphabets (Bach’s Numbers, Chapter 2).
+Her second monograph, Bach’s Numbers: Compositional Proportion and Significance (Cambridge University Press, 2015), was awarded Choice ‘Outstanding Academic Title 2016’.
+Her source-based research has raised the awareness of parallel techniques commonly used in the creative arts in Bach’s time, notably the poetical paragram (Bach and the Riddle), the acrostic, inventive use of number, and musical alphabets (Bach’s Numbers, Chapter 2).
 Her ground-breaking theory of proportional parallelism (Bach's Numbers) has been widely welcomed albeit with some pockets of resistance.
 It has also stimulated the application of modern statistical methods to this area of musicology.

 Popular writing has included programme notes and CD liner notes.
 In 2000 she wrote for Sir John Eliot Gardiner’s Bach Cantata Pilgrimage (2000), including a series of twelve booklets for Deutsche Grammophon Arkiv Production.

-Ruth Tatlow has taught musicology in several institutions, including two years at Royal Holloway College (1998–9, sponsored by a Leverhulme Special Fellowship), Stockholm University (2005-2007), and Eastman School of Music, Rochester, NY (2010).
+Tatlow has taught musicology in several institutions, including two years at Royal Holloway College (1998–1999, sponsored by a Leverhulme Special Fellowship), Stockholm University (2005–2007), and the Eastman School of Music in Rochester, New York (2010).
 Numerous research fellowships and awards have facilitated her research and writing, most recently the Swedish Collegium for Advanced Study (Spring 2020).
 She was appointed a Derek Brewer Visiting Fellow at Emmanuel College, Cambridge, for the Michaelmas Term 2021, and a Visiting Fellow at Clare Hall, Cambridge, for the calendar year 2023.
+Her current affiliation is at The Academy of Music and Drama, University of Gothenburg.

 In 2004 she co-founded Bach Network with Reinhard Strohm and John Butt and has been Chair of the Bach Network Council since 2007.
 In 2006 she designed and then co-edited twelve annual volumes (2006–2017) of the open access, peer-reviewed journal Understanding Bach and is now co-editor of Discussing Bach.
-Ruth Tatlow also serves on the editorial board of the American Bach Society.
+Ruth Tatlow also served on the editorial board of the American Bach Societyfrom 2008 until 2024.